 While the personal representative did not file a motion to transfer, he did argue that transfer was the correct remedy.

 In the instant case the [trial] court did not consider the question of transfer, and there is nothing in the record to show that it was requested to do so.
 Nevertheless, we feel that in construing the rule to produce a just result (as we conceive it our duty to do) it is necessary for us to hold that the court should transfer rather than dismiss the cause.

 Gross v.
 Franklin, 387 So.2d 1046, 1048 (Fla.
 3d DCA 1980) (emphasis added).

 The trial court erred in not transferring the personal representative’s petition to the civil division.

-In this case the 4th DCA addresses the same basic issue covered by the 3d DCA in its Kates opinion, which I wrote about here.
+In this case the 4th DCA addresses the same basic issue covered by the 3d DCA in its Kates opinion.
 Bottom line, all circuit court judges have the same inherent authority; it doesn’t matter if your judge’s deciding a will contest, adjudicating a murder trial, or enforcing an alimony claim: same authority.
 If you’re convinced a claim’s being litigated in the wrong division of the right circuit court (in other words, you’re not challenging venue or the circuit court’s subject matter jurisdiction), what you need to do is have the case transferred to the correct division — NOT move for dismissal.
 At its core this is an administrative-convenience argument, not a jurisdictional or venue challenge.